FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_miscellaneous/bruised-uk-lobotomy.md

 >
 > Despite growing unease, more refined procedures such as cingulotomies were developed and the modern era of psychosurgery was born.
 Such procedures remain controversial and have been banned in Germany, Japan and a number of US states.
 They are still practised in the UK, Finland, India, Sweden, Belgium and Spain.

 ### First proof of the benefits of lobotomy
- New survey supports drastic neurosurgery By Sarah-Kate Templeton, Health Editor
+New survey supports drastic neurosurgery<br />
+By Sarah-Kate Templeton, Health Editor

-> MOST patients given lobotomies at a Scottish hospital made a remarkable recovery, according to the first report into the outcome of their treatment.
+> **MOST patients** given lobotomies at a Scottish hospital made a remarkable recovery, according to the first report into the outcome of their treatment.
+>
-The patients suffered from severe depression and many had been in hospital for years.
+> The patients suffered from severe depression and many had been in hospital for years.
 But after the controversial operation, called neurosurgery for mental disorder (NMD), eight of the 14 patients treated could leave hospital and live on their own.
-Details of the patients dramatic improvement come as British psychiatrists have called for a moratorium on the treatment.
+Details of the patients' dramatic improvement come as British psychiatrists have called for a moratorium on the treatment.
 >
 > Professor Keith Matthews, a consultant psychiatrist and director of the Dundee Neurosurgery for Mental Disorder Programme at Ninewells, said: Some of these people had not left hospital for between three and seven years.
 Often they were in intensive care and needed nurses with them all the time.
 They are now living independently.
 Even better, they are out and about and some of them are picking up their careers.
-Some people do extremely well.
+Some people do extremely well.
 >
 > Matthews added that while it is important to recognise that neurosurgery for mental disorder does not help everyone, it has transformed the lives of some severely depressed patients.
 >
-> Clearly, this surgery isnt fabulous for everyone but it does help some people.
+> Clearly, this surgery isn't fabulous for everyone but it does help some people.
 If you have people moving from being chronically depressed, hospitalised and needing 24-hour nursing to independent living then that is really dramatic.
-Given how much neurosurgery for mental disorder has helped these people, I do not think it should be allowed to die out.
+Given how much neurosurgery for mental disorder has helped these people, I do not think it should be allowed to die out.
 >
 > Neurosurgery for mental disorder involves using a laser to destroy a tiny part of the brain.
 The irreversible procedure is carried out on patients suffering from severe depression or obsessive compulsive disorders .
 It is similar to lobotomy operations performed in the 1940s and 1950s which involved severing the frontal lobes of the brain .
 >